 Fill the bags with beets.

 A better plan is to rinse off the little beet-bits.
 Then set the board slanted downward in your kitchen sink.
-Slowly pour over the board one cup of hot water combined with a splash (2 tTablespoons) of liquid bleach, and voila! your board will show no trace of a crime.
+Slowly pour over the board one cup of hot water combined with a splash (2 tablespoons) of liquid bleach, and voila! your board will show no trace of red.

 Frozen beets are great to have on hand.
 When needed as a side dish, just boil them briefly, and then season them to taste.
 Remember, they’re already cooked!